me-tusharchandra/BIO213/readme.md

-# README for BIO213 Project - Introduction to Quantitative Biology
+# README for BIO213: Introduction to Quantitative Biology

 ## Overview